 Goodwill.
 Goodwill represents the excess of purchase price and related costs over the value assigned to the net tangible and identifiable intangible assets of businesses acquired.
 Goodwill is not amortized but is reviewed annually (or more frequently if impairment indicators arise) for impairment.
 To review for impairment we first assess qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of any of our reporting units is less than its carrying amount.
 Our qualitative assessment of the recoverability of goodwill, whether performed annually or based on specific events or circumstances, considers various macroeconomic, industry-specific and company-specific factors.
 Those factors include: (i) severe adverse industry or economic trends; (ii) significant company-specific actions, including exiting an activity in conjunction with restructuring of operations; (iii) current, historical or projected deterioration of our financial performance; or (iv) a sustained decrease in our market capitalization below our net book value.
-After assessing the totality of events and circumstances, if we determine that it is more likely than not that the fair value of any of our reporting units is less than its carrying amount, we calculate the fair value of any of our reporting units is less than its carrying amount, we calculate the fair value of faus of our reporting units is less than its carrying amount, we calculate the fair value of that reporting unit and compare the fair value to the reporting unit's net book value.
-If the fair value of all tangible and intangible assets, excluding goodwill, of the reporting unit from the fair value of goodwill by deducting the fair value of all tangible and intangible assets, excluding goodwill, of the reporting unit from the fair value of goodwill is compared to the carrying value of goodwill.
-If the implied fair value of goodwill is less than the carrying value of goodwill.
-If the implied fair value of
+After assessing the totality of events and circumstances, if we determine that it is not more likely than not that the fair value of any of our reporting units is less than its carrying amount, no further assessment is performed.
+If we determine that it is more likely than not that the fair value of any of our reporting units is less than its carrying amount, we calculate the fair value of that reporting unit and compare the fair value to the reporting unit's net book value.
+If the fair value of the reporting unit is greater than its net book value, there is no impairment.
+Otherwise, we calculate the implied fair value of goodwill by deducting the fair value of all tangible and intangible assets, excluding goodwill, of the reporting unit from the fair value of the reporting unit.
+The implied fair value of goodwill is compared to the carrying value of goodwill.
+If the implied fair value of goodwill is less than t